 2. Tap into your peers

 But even outside of hq, connect with fellow entrepreneurs and content creators on social media or in your network.
 Most importantly, don’t be afraid to pick their brains about the cameras and gear they use to shoot content (especially if you admire their quality).
+Camera shopping for filming online course can be daunting so don’t be afraid to ask questions.

 Take a shot at asking them about not only the camera they use but also what they like about that specific camera, what they dislike, and even other options they’ve been eyeing for themselves.
 It doesn’t hurt just to ask.